profanitas/TAPAD/README.md

 | Time Base          | 1/14112000     |

-The dataset consists in 24984 WAV files sampled at 24KHz for **72 different language classes** :
+The dataset consists in 24984 WAV files sampled at 24KHz for **72 different language classes**.

+To each one of the classes, corresponds 347 audio sample of ~1 seconds each.

+All of these audio files have been seperated by class in order to have **347 WAV files of 5.783 minutes** each.

+#### Listing :

 ```
 bn - 347 wav files to which corresponds ~1 sec of audio